 - Turn the slow cooker on low for 6-8 hours.

-- Use a slotted spoon to remove short ribs from slow cooker and serve.
+- Remove short ribs from the slow cooker and serve with the sauce.

 Instant Pot Korean Kalbi BBQ Short Ribs

 - Marinate your beef in the refrigerator as usual, for at least 24 hours before cooking.